kyler084/k3-desire/README.md

 -28/01/2013
 - I have build the kernel and the kmsg is the same az attached by NONAMER..

-I think the issues is that our init files are for 2.6 kernels and they can't run on 3.
-So this seems to be the problem.

 NONAMER NOTE:
 -i'll make what i can for this time, kernel compiling well with "test_bravo_defconfig" but not booting